edurbrito/revdown-cli/README.md

 Multiple Unit Tests made with [*QUnit*](https://github.com/qunitjs/qunit) were created for some of the functions and classes.
 These tests can be found inside the [test](test/) folder.
 To run them:

+1. Install all the dependencies if not done yet

+`npm install`

+2. Run all the unit tests

 `npm run test`

-To test the tool with an actual markdown test file (see the example file [here](test/example/test.md)), run:
+3. To test the tool with an actual markdown test file (see the example file [here](test/example/test.md)), run

 `npm run test-file`